claytonjwong/mini-habits/README.md

    * bad habits -> stress -> more bad habits -> more stress...

 ## How Your Brain Works
+### Conscious and Unconscious
+* Repetition is the language of the unconscious brain (ie. repeat it to remember it)
+* The brain will resist change unless those changes reward the brain

 ## Willpower vs. Motivation